|

 Click on the image to see a larger version

-Gollum will be brought to life completely by a combination of computer
+back to top Gollum will be brought to life completely by a combination of computer

 animation and motion capture technology.
 The programs designed by the special